The New Age of Landscape Design

 This article was inspired by a new friend of mine who asked my opinion on landscape design as it related to architecture.
-I found myself stumbling over the question.
-Not because it was difficult to answer, but because it is a frustrating question to me as it reminds me of how far we have to go.
+I found myself stumbling over the question; not because it was difficult to answer, but because it is a frustrating question.
+It reminded to me of how far we have to go.
 Architecture and landscape design are centuries old.
 The concept of design relates directly to the style of home you are designing for.
 Traditionally, certain architecture dictates certain periods of time and therefore commands a certain look or style of landscape design.
-I suppose I have always gone against the grain in that manner as even though a certain home requires a particular look, I believe it should mean then that the look is indicative of the century we are living in regardless of the style of the home.
+I suppose I have always gone against the grain in that manner as even though a certain home requires a particular look, I believe it should mean then, that the ‘look” is also indicative of the century and state we are living in regardless of the style of the home.
 Long story short, we are in the 21st century and we need to start acting like it.

 Gone is the day when plantation style homes had sweeping lawns and lush, thirsty plantings, when water was plentiful and seemingly endless and people who had such estates enjoyed it from the lanai sipping tea.
 Times have changed a bit.
 While I imagine those who have will always love the luxury of having, even the richest amongst us need to participate in the movement of the 21st century so that the 22nd century will have water.